ThisIsJeron/SentimentOnTheStreet/README.md

 # ToneFolio

-Uses IBM Bluemix's Tone Analyzer API to find the sentiment of recent articles on Seeking Alpha, then uses Blackrock's Aladdin to analyze your portfolio to see if your positions are bullish or bearish.
+Uses Blackrock's Aladdin to analyze your portfolio and see what stocks you hold, and then uses IBM Bluemix's Tone Analyzer API to determine whether your portfolio is bullish or bearish with predictions drawn from the tone of recent Seeking Alpha articles of the stocks you hold.